-- Define a MDF (or multiple MDFs included in a MBF) (The ). - Check Automatically store monitored data in the Define Data Directory. - Send the MDF or MBF to the radiometer ( - Start the MDF or MBF on the radiometer (
+- Define a MDF (or multiple MDFs included in a MBF) (1/160). - Check Automatically store monitored data in the Define Data Directory. - Send the MDF or MBF to the radiometer ( - Start the MDF or MBF on the radiometer (

 The monitoring of the products that were selected in the MDF is automatically activated and the measured data is displayed.
-Since the data is transmitted online from the radiometer to the host no additional file transfer is required.
+Since the data is transmitted online from the radiometer to the H-PC no additional file transfer is required.